 Why Facial Hair Causes Acne

 Facial hair is coarse.
 It becomes easily clogged with oil, dead skin cells, and bacteria, leading to acne breakouts or worsening current acne lesions.
-Couple this with the fact that men tend to produce more sebum (oil) than women do on their face, and you have got yourself a recipe for disaster!
+Couple this with the fact that men tend to produce more sebum (oil) than women do on their face (due to hormonal differences), and you have got yourself a recipe for disaster!

 The hair follicles are also very large compared to those found in places like our legs, which means they are easier for pores to become blocked with excess sebum/skin cells/bacteria etc.